conceptcartography/conceptcartography/docs/concepts/linguistic-epistemic-injustice.md

 ## 💡 Examples

-- **2022** — Academic migrants. "despite their philosophical competence and sincerity, they are exposed to undue credibility or intelligibility deficits in AAAP because of biases that interfere with credibility or intelligibility allocations." ([Catala, 2022, p.
-331])
+- Academic migrants. "despite their philosophical competence and sincerity, they are exposed to undue credibility or intelligibility deficits in AAAP because of biases that interfere with credibility or intelligibility allocations."
+(Catala, 2022, p.
+331)

 ## 🔗 Relations